ZosoV/msc_semester2/001_nlp_regex.md

 We covered the following topics in order
 1. Regular Expressions
 2. Basic ELIZA Understanding
+3. Words and Corpora
-3. Text-Normalization
+4. Text-Normalization
    - Tokenization
    - Lemmatization (Stemming)
    - Sentence Segmentation
-4. Edit Distance

 # Regex and ELIZA